 Breakfast is served from 9-9:30 at a nominal cost to anyone wanting to attend.
-A group of men and a group of women rotate cooking each month.
+A fine group of men and women cook for us each month.

 Groups within the parish with coordinators who keep in touch with their people to see if they are in need of any pastoral care.

 A class offered annually to acquaint those new to the Episcopal Church or new to St. John's with helpful integrating information.
 Class culminates with a special "Welcoming Liturgy" offered in the Sunday morning worship service.